JershBytes/cloudystart/README.md

  VM_STO="" # Set to the storage used for VMs
  CIDR="23 # Should be changed to whatever the CIDR notation is used on your end.
 ```
+I've added a secondary verison of this script using [`whiptail`](CloudyStart-whiptail.sh).

+- This is a more interactive version if that's something you like.
+    -  Same Changes are required as stated in the notes as well!

 ## :balance_scale: **LICENSE**